madskristensen/ExtensibilityTools/README.md

 Icon files (.ico) are always hard to create and maintain, so this feature will auto-generate it for you automatically.

-All there is required is that you've referenced an image file in the .vsixmanifest's _Icon_ property and a new .ico file is automtically generated with the right dimensions for VS extensions.
+All that is required is that you've referenced an image file in the .vsixmanifest's _Icon_ property and a new .ico file is automtically generated with the right dimensions for VS extensions.